foggynight/CRL/README.md

 Copyright (C) 2020 Robert Coffey

 Released under the MIT license.
 You should have received a copy of the license along with this library.
-If not, see <https://opensource.org/licenses/MIT>.
+If not, see [MIT license](https://opensource.org/licenses/MIT).